About Me

 In 2023, I was invited to give the Euclid Consortium overview talk at Cosmopalooza.

-You can also watch my talk at the Parity From Violation From Home Conference.
+You can also watch my talk at the Parity Violation From Home Conference.

 Next